How random connectivity shapes the fluctuating dynamics of finite-size neural populations: Analysis of the mesoscopic model

 \subsection{Linear response of the mean activity}

-We now analyse how the network responds to a small, time-dependent perturbation of the external current, $\muext(t)=\mu_0+\mu_1(t)$ by calculating the linear response function \cite{LedBru11}.
-To this end, we linearize our mesoscopic mean-field model, Eq.~\eqref{eq:meso_main}, around the fixed point and obtain a generalization of Eq.~\eqref{eq:linearized_system-2}:
+We now analyze how the network responds to a small, time-dependent perturbation of the external current, $\muext(t)=\mu_0+\mu_1(t)$ by calculating the linear response function \cite{LedBru11}.
+To this end, we linearize our mesoscopic mean-field \rot{dynamics}, Eq.~\eqref{eq:meso_main}, around the fixed point and obtain a generalization of Eq.~\eqref{eq:linearized_system-2}:

 Here, the vector $\Vect{X}(t)$ represents again the deviation from the fixed point as in the previous section and the three-dimensional vector $\Vect{M}(t)$ represents a general small perturbation to the system.
 Furthermore, the last term represents the finite-size noise, where